o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 example if we were to start using it, but for now will only include CPU/core utilization.

-### Layers

-There are 3 main layers of the stack that we want to consider, kimchi, snarky and pickles.
-Given that they are implemented in different languages and exist in different repositories special considerations each layer will be required.

 ## Where to run the benchmarks

 To start everyone with the resources should be able to run the benchmarks